almckain/platyplayer416/README.md

 # 💫 About Me:
 Currently, I'm learning how to develop IOS apps using Swift.
-I'm also<br>learning new technologies that came with IOS 16, such as live <br>events. <br><br>Utilizing the Canvas API is a big goal of mine.
+I'm also<br>learning new technologies that came with IOS 16, such as live <br>activities. <br><br>Utilizing the Canvas API is a big goal of mine.
 Having never worked with<br>an API, it's proving to be interesting.
 This API will eventually<br>be incorporated into my future IOS applications. <br><br>Fun Fact: I had zero experience with programming in high school and<br>it was quite the learning curve once I began college.

 ## 🌐 Socials: